VikasRana/hushmail_spam_delete/README.md

 # hushmail_spam_delete
 A simple Python script that uses Selenium WEBDriver to delete the spams from Hushmail.com Inbox

 You all know how Hushmail manages our spam reports against emails.
 We continously see spam mails getting landing in our inboxes.
-For this, I've designed this simple script to that I can go and make myself a cup of coffee while the spams are deleted off my mailbox.
+For this, I've designed this simple script so that I can go and make myself a cup of coffee while the script does it's job.

 This script uses Selenium WEBDriver.
 And it can be installed easily, pip install selenium -U